 Not all manga has furigana, however.
 To my dismay, the Super Robot Taisen manga that has been published in Dengeki Hobby magazine has no furigana.
 I would be up to the challenge of tackling this manga if it weren't for this.
 Without the furigana, translating this will be quite cumbersome.

-So, I hope this should be a good introduction on how to unleash your super nerd powers upon the Japanese language learning field of your life.
+So, I hope what I have written is a good introduction on how to unleash your super nerd powers upon the Japanese language learning field of your life.
 It's hard, and sometimes the language doesn't make sense.
-It helps if you have more motivation to learn the language than just video games and manga, and I truly hope those of you reading this are not the type who think they know so much about Japanese culture from watching anime and such.
-If so, please feel free to go bite yourself because your kind really makes me sick---especially if you're the type who thinks that Japan is some sort of utopia!
+It helps if you have more motivation to learn the language than just video games and manga, and I truly hope those of you reading this are not the type who think they know so much about Japanese culture soley from manga and anime.
+The term "weeaboo" is used to describe anime/manga fans who think they know so much about Japan, and they exalt Japan as some sort of perfect utopia!
+Japan is great fun, but it has its share of problems just like any other sort of country.
 If you're into this stuff but also have a well-balanced view on the country, then congratulations and you may just yet learn enough Japanese to help you learn to enjoy Japan's pop-culture on your own without relying on translations.
 I've read people on forums such as Anime Nation wanting to learn the language, so I decided to put this page together as somewhat of a guide.
-This also gives everyone a backstory of how I've come to the point I am now.
-I am nowhere near fluent, and I cannot watch Japanese movies and such and understand everything perfectly without a translation, but I have been able to see Sen To Chihiro no Kamikakushi (Spirited Away) and Neko no Ongaeshi (The Cat Returns) while I lived in Japan and get the gist of the movies with no subtitles.
+This also gives everyone a backstory of how I've come to the level of Japanese knowledge I am at now.
+I am nowhere near fluent, and I cannot watch Japanese movies and such and understand everything perfectly without a translation, but years ago when I was living in Japan, I watched Sen To Chihiro no Kamikakushi (Spirited Away) and Neko no Ongaeshi (The Cat Returns) when they were released in the theaters and I was able to get the gist of the movies with no subtitles.
+I can now watch movies like Neko no Ongaeshi and Ponyo without subtitles, but movies like Howl's Moving Castle are still difficult for me to understand, because of the level of language used.

 Go on to the next chapter of Greg's Life!